Last Update: 5/19/17

 4. Before you leave the scene, call the police.
 You may need the officer’s written police report to substantiate your injury claim and your claims for economic damages (like lost wages) as well as general damages (like pain and suffering).

 5. Before you leave the scene, take photos of the scene.
-Videos are good, too.
+Videos are good, too (if the property has video surveillance, tell the manager to preserve the video and to not tape over the day of the accident).
 Make sure to include the area of the fall as well as its surroundings and try to capture faces of the witnesses as well as how you got there (your path to the scene of the accident).
 Include things like:

 - Substances like grease on the restaurant floor